Yassine Benzia: Lille

 On 31 August 2015, Benzia signed a four-year deal at fellow Ligue 1 club Lille for a fee of around €1 million.

 On 28 January 2017, after over a year without a goal, Benzia scored both of Lille's goals in a 2–1 win on his return to Lyon.

 Fenerbahçe (loan)

 On 31 August 2018, the last day of the 2018 summer transfer window, Benzia joined Süper Lig side Fenerbahçe on loan for the season.
 Fenerbahçe also secured an option to sign him permanently.

 Olympiakos (loan)

 On 31 August 2019, the last day of the 2019 summer transfer window, Benzia joined Superleague Greece side Olympiakos on loan for the season.

+Dijon

+On 30 January 2020, Benzia returned to France to join Dijon by signing a three-and-a-half-year contract.
+In May 2020, he sustained a serious injury to his left hand due to a buggy accident, which made him unavailable until 2021.
+On 18 April 2021, he scored his first goal from a penalty in a 2–0 win over Nice.

+Hatayspor (loan)

+On 8 February 2022, the last day of the Turkish winter transfer window, Benzia was loaned out to Hatayspor.

 Qarabağ

 On 26 January 2023, Benzia signed for Qarabağ on a contract until 30 June 2025.
+On 11 July 2023, he scored his first goal in the stoppage time of a 2–1 away victory against Lincoln Red Imps within the first qualifying round of the UEFA Champions League.

+On 11 June 2025, Qarabağ announced that Benzia had left the club at the end of his contract.

+Al-Fayha

+On 6 August 2025, Benzia joined Saudi Pro League club Al-Fayha on a one-year deal.

 International career

+France

+Benzia represented France at youth level.
+He played for France U17 during the 2011 FIFA U-17 World Cup, where he scored five goals in the tournament.
+He also scored two goals for France U19, as they reached the final of the 2013 UEFA European Under-19 Championship.

+Algeria

 In January 2016, Algerian Football Federation president Mohamed Raouraoua announced that Benzia had opted to switch his international allegiance to Algeria.
-In March 2016, FIFA approved his request to change his international allegiance to Algeria.
+In March 2016, FIFA approved his request to change his international allegiance.
 On 26 March 2016, he played his first game for Algeria, against Ethiopia in the 2017 Africa Cup of Nations qualification.
 He scored his first senior international goal on 2 June 2016 against Seychelles.
+He later on the 18th of November in 2024 was the runner up in the FIFA Puskás Award, for his goal against South Africa on 26 March 2024, scoring the equalizer in the 70th minute to make it 3–3.